quantmind/pulsar/README.rst

 The http client maintains connections alive (by default 15 seconds) and therefore any requests that you make within a session will automatically reuse the appropriate connection.
-All connections are released once the session exit the asynchronous ``with`` block.
+All connections are released once the session exits the asynchronous ``with`` block.

 Installing